More Stories

-More Stories is a selection of UNKLE works and remixes created during the War Stories era.
-The album was released in Japan on 16 January 2008, followed by a 31 January release date in Australia.
+More Stories is an album by English electronic music group Unkle, released in Japan on 16 January 2008, and in Australia on 31 January 2008.
+The album is a selection of works and remixes created during the War Stories era.
 The Japan exclusive release comes in a cardboard sleeve and the CD is wrapped in a cloth sleeve.
 It also includes a booklet and obi-strip.

 The cover art was designed by Kazuki, with additional design by Ben Drury and James Lavelle.